duchene/ClockstaRX/README.md

 Further variables can be added as a *diagnose clocks* using the other.data argument.
 Other variables must be an R data.frame.

 The second PDF file, in this case called example.clockstarx.branchLoadings.pdf, shows the species tree with branches coloured by their PC loadings.
 The first two trees show the loadings of branches in the space of raw branch data (PC1 and PC2, respectively), and the next two trees show the loadings in the space of corrected branch data.
 The following is an example.
+Warm colours indicate high loadings.

 ![logo](example.fig.3.png)